 The UAE Federal Tax Authority or FTA administers the tax laws, as well as various tax benefit programs in the country.
 An audit is a crucial part of FTA's range of activities which are aimed at ensuring the tax system remains fair for all taxable entities.
 With tax audits, an FTA officer will be sent to your office or business premises to closely examine company books and records.
 The officer will confirm whether or not your business is fulfilling all of its tax obligations, receiving the correct amounts in refunds and benefits, and following the tax legislation correctly.

 Businesses in UAE are to be in full compliance with tax laws.
-The auditing process of the FTA helps taxpayers in better understanding and meeting their obligations, and help maintain public confidence with the integrity and fairness of UAE’s tax system.
+The auditing process of the FTA helps taxpayers better understand and meet their obligations, and helps maintain public confidence in the integrity and fairness of UAE's tax system.

 Why does a business get scheduled for a tax audit in UAE?

 The FTA chooses to schedule a tax audit in UAE for a particular business based on their risk assessment.
 This assessment examines several different factors, including frequency and/or likelihood of errors in the filing of tax returns in UAE, and the presence of indications of company non-compliance, especially to new tax obligations.
 Local tax authorities also look at the information you've filed in your tax returns, then compare the information to similar returns of businesses in the same industry as you.

 How will I know if I'm scheduled for a tax audit in UAE?